HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 # Predicting Missing Loyalty Scores <a name="modelling-predictions"></a>

 After all the work above, we have been able to select the best model to take forward, namely the Random Forest.
-However, we still need to predict the *loyalty_scores* for those customers that the market research consultancy were unable to tag.
+However, we still need to predict the *loyalty_scores* for those customers that the market research consultancy was unable to tag.

-Before we do this we also need to prepare the data that we will input into our model.
+Before we do this, we also need to prepare the data that we will input into our model.
 We need to ensure the data is in exactly the same format as the data that was used to train the model.

 In the following code, we will: